( Illusion Of Gaia / Illusion Of Time )

 with seemingly no memories of the events and no trace of his father.
 Tim

-decides to embark on the journey that will take him all around the world of Gaia
+decides to embark on the journey that will take him all around the world of Gaia,

-and make new friends such as the cute Karen (aka Kara) and her
+where he will make new friends such as the cute Karen (aka Kara) and her

 Tim will learn about many mysteries, about the ominous approaching comet that may